open-voice-interoperability/docs-archived/Voice Security Capabilities Report.md

 ## **Recommended next steps**

 1. Review of this report by 1 OVN members, 2: close security experts, and 3) leading security experts.
-Wpdate where applicable.
+Update where applicable.
 2. Publish to inform and promote OVN work.
-3. If validated form two project groups.
-One for the verification capabilities and one for the channel and content encryption.
+3. Work on _how_ these capabilities could be created

 **Remarks as noted in Tech committee presentation november 2020**